 The open pit will be excavated using a conventional bench configuration with access via ramps.
-Movement of vehicles within the pit will be monitored by a central dispatching system in order to ensure worker health and safety and operational efficiency.

 Predicted dimensions of the final open pit, determined by the preliminary design presented in the FEIS are:

-- Maximum length: 2.0 km;
+Maximum length: 2.0 km;

-- Maximum width: 1.2 km; and
+• Maximum width: 1.2 km; and

-- Maximum depth: 465 m (northern side) to 195 m (southern side).
+Maximum depth: 465 m (northern side) to 195 m (southern side).